 4. What are some of the event venues in Manchester?

 There are many event venues of all sizes available.
 However, I can only speak for those I have visited (i.e. there are more to explore!).

 a) Large-scale venues

 This is perhaps the concert venue that I have visited the most.
 Expect acts (Adele, The Vamps, 5SOS, Little Mix, Macklemore & Ryan Lewis) that are more popular to perform here.
-A 50 minutes walk from the University of Manchester and located right next to Manchester Victoria station.
+A 50 minutes walk from the University of Manchester and located right next to Manchester Victoria station is a big space so they use fences to separate the audience and even heras fence adverts to promote the bands that are playing.
 Go earlier if you have a standing ticket and you can afford to go later if you have a reserved seat.

 Yes, if you find the name familiar, this is the home to Manchester City Football Club.
 I saw Coldplay performing here.
 Seats are typically assigned so you can afford to go later (or arrive on time).
 However, if you have a free standing ticket at the pit, please do go earlier (especially if the artist performing is popular).

 Heaton Park is the home to Manchester’s Parklife festival.
 There are a few stages with a wide variety of acts over two days.
 Plan your day (but the programmes are sold on the day itself) and get ready for mud when the weather condition turns bad (wellies!).